 Zero draft prepared by FAO and the Intergovernmental Technical Panel on Soils (ITPS)

-Fertilizers are important and widely used inputs in modern agriculture contributing to global food security, farmer livelihoods and essential human nutrition hhmay have negative impacts the environment, human health and animal health if not used responsibly.
+Fertilizers are important and widely used inputs in modern agriculture contributing to global food security, farmer livelihoods and essential human nutrition.
+However fertilizers However they also may have negative impacts on the environment, human and animal health.
 As agrochemicals, fertilizers are subject to various legislation and regulations relating to production, trade, distribution, marketing, safety and use that can vary between countries or regions.
-Responsible use and management of fertilizers at the farm level requires careful consideration of many parameters including the crop to be grown, the soil, previous agronomic activities, water application, weather, access to fertilizers and farm economics.
-In addition, the use of fertilizers must be considered at the landscape and global levels due to potential nutrient losses to the environment and the negative effects of such losses.
+Responsible use and management of fertilizers at the farm level requires careful consideration of many parameters including, but not only, the crop to be grown, the soil, previous agronomic activities, water application, weather, content and characteristics of the fertilizers and farm economics.
+In addition, the use of fertilizers must be considered at the landscape and global levels due to potential nutrient losses to the environment and the corresponding negative effects of such losses.

 This document is an International Code of Conduct for the Use and Management of Fertilizers.
-It has been prepared to support and implement the Voluntary Guidelines on Sustainable Soil Management and to assist countries to address the multiple and complex issues related to the responsible use and management of fertilizers in agriculture, from that at the farm level to the national level, while keeping in mind a global perspective.
+It has been prepared to support and implement the Voluntary Guidelines on Sustainable Soil Management and to assist countries to address the multiple and complex issues related to the responsible use and management of fertilizers in agriculture, from that at the farm level to the ecosystem and to the national level, while keeping in mind a global perspective.

 Preamble and Introduction

-Fertilizers make a significant contribution toward sustaining the population of the world by providing food security, enhancing farmer livelihood, providing essential human nutrition, and minimizing the conversion of land from native ecosystems to agricultural production.
+Fertilizers make a significant contribution toward sustaining the population of the world by providing food security, enhancing farmer livelihood, providing essential human nutrition, and helping reducing the conversion of land from native ecosystems to agricultural production.
 Fertilizers can dramatically increase the availability of nutrients to crops, thus improving soil ecosystem services that contribute, directly and indirectly, to 95% of global food production.
-However, impacts of fertilizer use can include contribution to global climate change and degradation of soil and water resources and air quality, particularly when not properly utilized.
+However, impacts of fertilizer use can include contribution to global climate change, degradation of soil and water resources, and air quality and potentially harm human and animal health.
 Overall, the intent of this document is to maximize the benefits from utilizing fertilizers while minimizing any negative impacts.

-The UN Agencies and their Member Countries are working towards achieving the Sustainable Development Goals (SDGs)by responding with various actions and recommendations in relation to sustainable soil and nutrient management.
+The UN Agencies and their Member Countries are working towards achieving the Sustainable Development Goals (SDGs) and Land Degradation Neutrality by responding with various actions and recommendations in relation to sustainable soil and nutrient management.